heinpen/Sorting-table-vanilla-js-webpack/README.md

 <div id="sort-table-container"></div>
 ```

-2. Don't forget to use sctipt and styles files, there are comments, which i think you can handle =)
+2. Include script.js and styles.css files in your project in wich you can find helpful comments.

 # End